Q. What is the Foundation Registry i3?

 An i3 applicant must secure between a 5% and 15% private match depending on the i3 grant award depending on their grant category.

-many of the 20 winners of the i3 competition were funded by a Foundation Registry member.
+During last year’s 2013 i3 competition, many of the 25 winners of the i3 competition were funded by a Foundation Registry i3 member.

-If you are a qualified funder interested in funding i3 highly ranked applicants
+If you are a qualified funder interested in funding i3 highest-rated applicants

 and joining our registry, please send an email to